Remote Locations Require Unique SolutionsWed, 02/22/2017 - 17:17

-Q: What makes modular solutions more attractive than traditional options?
+Q: What makes modular solutions more attractive than traditional options for Mexican developers?

 A: Modular solutions are still relatively new in Mexico but more companies are embracing them because construction timelines are short and penalties for infringing them are stiff.
 We also are always developing newer products such as our ASFlex line, which was developed in Europe and consists of 20 steel panelized boxes.
 These can be used for buildings up to three levels high.

-Q: What challenges have you identified in the oil and gas sector that could be addressed with modular systems?
+Q: What challenges have you identified in the power sector that could be addressed with modular systems?

-A: The remoteness of the locations is the biggest challenge.
+A: The remoteness of the locations is the biggest challenge in the power industry.
 Some of the energy projects we have been working on still need infrastructure built off the main highways to get to the construction site.
 We have had some wind farms where part of the scope of the project was to build a road to get to the site.
-Williams Scotsman’s advantage is that it has different types of products, some of our lines are highly versatile and can get to hard places.
+Williams Scotsman’s advantage is that we have different types of products, some of our lines are highly versatile and can get to hard places.

-Q: What added value does Williams Scotsman offer the industry?
+Q: What added value does Williams Scotsman offer to the energy industry?

 Q: How can these products impact a workforce’s productivity?